Last updated: April 13, 2023

 3. West Head Lookout to Great Mackerel Beach

-The West Head Lookout in Ku-ring-gai Chase National Park offers breathtaking views across Pittwater, Broken Bay, Barrenjoey Headland, Palm Beach and the Central Coast.
+The West Head Lookout in Ku-ring-gai Chase offers breathtaking views of Pittwater, Broken Bay, Barrenjoey Headland, Palm Beach and the Central Coast.

-A relatively easy but exciting bushwalk that starts at the lookout brings you to Great Mackerel Beach, a tiny suburb with a population of just over 100 residents that has the look and feel of a remote holiday resort.
+An exciting bushwalk that starts from this lookout leads to Great Mackerel Beach, a tiny suburb with a population of just over 100 residents that looks a bit like a remote holiday resort.

-Go and have a wander around and admire the fascinating real estate behind the beach, but watch out for the golf carts and wheelbarrows that are used to carry luggage and other things around.
+Go for a wander and admire the fascinating real estate behind the beach, but watch out for the golf carts and wheelbarrows that are used to carry luggage and other things around.

-Before arriving at Great Mackerel Beach, the walking track brings you past the tiny beaches of West Head and Resolute, so you’ll have plenty of options for a quiet swim.
+Before arriving at Great Mackerel Beach, the walking track takes in the small and secluded West Head and Resolute beaches, so there are plenty of options for a quiet swim.

-You can read more about this beautiful walking track in our guide to visiting the West Head Lookout.
+You can read more about this beautiful walking track in our West Head Lookout article.

 |West Head Lookout to Great Mackerel Beach|